Description

 Place of Service

-Note: Performing provider may not separately report any E/M codes for evaluations related to the inpatient admission
+Note: Performing practitioner may not separately report any E/M codes for evaluations related to the inpatient admission

 |